The Car Connection Kia Niro Overview

 MORE: Read our 2021 Kia Niro review

 The Niro shares its underpinnings with the Hyundai Ioniq hybrid hatchback.
 But while there are other hybrid five-door hatchbacks—the Toyota Prius and the plug-in Chevrolet Volt are two—the Niro is unique as the only dedicated-hybrid crossover sold in the U.S. Kia calls it a crossover even though all-wheel drive is not available on any version.
-The small roster of other hybrid crossovers adapted from conventional models includes the Toyota RAV4 Hybrid, the luxury Lexus NX 300h, and the Nissan Rogue Hybrid, all larger and less fuel-efficient than the Niro.
+The small roster of other hybrid crossovers adapted from conventional models includes the Toyota RAV4 Hybrid, Honda CR-V Hybrid, Ford Escape Hybrid, and the luxury Lexus NX 300h, all larger and less fuel-efficient than the Niro.

-The FE version of the Kia Niro Hybrid achieves an EPA rating of 50 mpg combined, an aggressive figure for a vehicle with more crossover looks and capabilities than the average hatchback.
+The FE base model version of the Kia Niro Hybrid achieves an EPA rating of 50 mpg combined, an aggressive figure for a vehicle with more crossover looks and capabilities than the average hatchback.
 Other trim levels are rated at 49 mpg and 43 mpg combined.
 The Niro's lines actually split the difference between what could be considered a conventional wagon and a genuine utility vehicle.
 But its crossover credentials are damaged by the lack of available all-wheel drive, usually a requirement in cold-weather states for anything considered a crossover or SUV.

 The Kia Niro Hybrid is powered by a 104-horsepower direct-injected 1.6-liter inline-4, running on the ultra-efficient Atkinson cycle, combined with the company's own 6-speed dual-clutch transmission.
 In between those two components, a 32-kilowatt (43-hp) electric motor contributes its own torque and can propel the car on its own under some driving conditions.
 Kia quotes combined power output at 139 hp and 195 lb-ft of torque.

 The motor acts as a generator to recapture otherwise wasted energy from braking and engine overrun, using it to charge a 1.6-kilowatt-hour lithium-ion battery sited under the rear seat.
 Under power, the battery sends energy to the motor to power the Niro—whether by itself or in combination with the engine.
 Kia says a plug-in hybrid version of the Niro will come later.